-A reader asks, “I read about a company that filed Chapter 11 recently with a plan to sell all assets and go out of business.
-Why wouldn’t it file Chapter 7?”
+A reader asks, “I read about a company that filed for chapter 11 recently with a plan to sell all assets and go out of business.
+Why wouldn’t it file chapter 7?”

 The editors and editorial board of DailyDAC include preeminent restructuring and insolvency professionals, journalists, and editors.
 They are devoted to providing reliable and plain English education and deal intelligence about assignments, corporate bankruptcy, receiverships, out-of-court workouts and similar topics.